ValeraPurikov/Word-Scanner/README.md

 # Word Scanner

-This is a JAVA Project.
+This is a Maven JAVA Project.
 It accepts multiple text files and scans them for words.
 The result is a list of words, coupled with a number of how often they occur.
 It is saved in 4 different files, depending on their first letter.

 ## Dependencies

 Java SDK 13 <br/>
+Maven <br/>

 ## Installation